PatrickFC17/PatrickFC17/README.md

 // Hi, my name is Patrick Ferreira Carvalho.
 // I'm 16 years old.
 // I study at IFNMG campus Almenara and i'm studying at a technical course in Informational Technology.
 I learned C leanguage and now i'm studying other languages and technologies so I can become a Full Stack Software Developer.
-// I hope to became a Dev graduated in System Analysis and Development and post graduated in Computer Engineering or Software Engineering.
+// I hope to became a Dev graduated in System Analysis and Development and post graduated in Computer Science or Software Engineering.
 // You can contact me from the folowing e-mail: patrick651265@gmail.com.